 Which is the best bulk email sender?

-Each of the bulk email senders we’ve looked at in this article have strengths in their own right.
-BulkSender gives you unlimited email sending power for a reasonable one-of fee but that’s pretty much all you’re getting for your money.
+Each of the bulk email senders we’ve looked at in this article has strengths in their own right.
+MailerLite gives you free bulk email sending to 1,000 contacts, while ActiveCampaign gives you a complete all-in-one sales and marketing platform.

 Below we’ve compared all five head-to-head on pricing for three list sizes.